 What Did You Do after the Accident?

-The actions that a witness took after seeing an accident can give an indication as to whether they thought the accident may have been serious; for example, if a witness called 911 or rushed to the accident to check on the people involved.
+What the witness did after the accident indicates whether they thought it was serious.
+For example, if a witness called 911 or rushed to the accident to check on the people involved.

 Did You See Any Other Witnesses to the Accident?